 Lazy Forager’s Tip: Wait until ginkgo fruit has been on the ground for a few months, then harvest the seeds once the stinky flesh has been worn away by wind and time.
 It’s not unusual to find naked seeds in February or March, still on the ground under the trees.

-Bake the cleaned ginkgo seeds at 300°F for about a half hour, then shell them.
+Bake the cleaned ginkgo seeds at 350°F for about fifteen minutes, then shell them.
 Ginkgo nut shells aren’t super tough, like black walnuts or pignuts, so you can crack them with a hammer or rubber mallet.
 Place them between layers of dish towels to avoid smashing the nut meats and having the shells fly all over the room.
 Then, rub off any papery skins that cling to the nut meats.

 Cooked nuts turn green, adding both visual interest and flavor to soups, rice, and noodle dishes.
 To fully appreciate the unadulterated taste and unique (dense and velvety) texture of ginkgo nuts, fry them briefly in oil and sprinkle with salt.
 These make an excellent snack with beer, sake, or wine.
 Ginkgo nuts are also used in traditional Asian desserts.
 For sweet recipes, boil shelled nuts, then add them to puddings, cakes, and sweet soups.

 Public Pleas and Public Service: I was astonished to learn that the Urban Forestry Administration of the District of Columbia actually sprays female ginkgos with pesticides to prevent fruit development.
 If this doesn’t satisfy smell-sensitive inhabitants, they will remove and replace female ginkgo trees if 60% of the neighborhood agrees.
 Cutting down a beautiful, mature tree that provides nutrition and deliciousness just because it smells bad for a few weeks in fall?
 Crime against nature, if you ask me.